Cognitive cascades: How to model (and potentially counter) the spread of fake news: Comparing Contagion Methods

-Finally, we tested contagion on the Multiplicative Attribute Graph \cite{kim2011modeling} with an affinity matrix $\Theta_b$ that yielded a graph with very high homophily.
+Finally, we tested cascades on the Multiplicative Attribute Graph \cite{kim2011modeling} with an affinity matrix $\Theta_b$ that yielded a graph with very high homophily.
 We chose this graph topology because real world social networks are homophilic -- people who have similar interests tend to connect.
 Testing a highly homophilic graph (higher than in a real social network) can allow us to test the extreme case of communities in silos based on their belief strength.
 The affinity matrix was constructed as follows:

 To measure homophily, we used a simple measure of the global average neighbor distance given the $b$ value of each node, and compared against a random ER graph.
-The measure is detailed in Eq. (\ref{eq:homophilyMeasure}):
+The measure is detailed in Eq (\ref{eq:homophilyMeasure}):

 where $N(v)$ is a function that returns neighbors $u \in V$ of $v$.
 Over ten ER random graphs with $N=500$ and $\rho=0.05$, the mean average neighbor distance was 2.30 with a mean variance of 0.349.
 Over ten MAG graphs generated with $\Theta_b$, the mean average neighbor distance was 0.31 with a mean variance of 0.02.
-Results from simple and complex contagion on these homophilic MAG graphs are shown in Fig. \ref{fig:mag-simple-complex}.
+Results from simple and proportional threshold cascades on these homophilic MAG graphs are shown in \nameref{s26-simple-threshold-mag}.

-As it turns out, a high degree of homophily did not appear to make a significant difference to any contagion patterns.
-The patterns generated from simple and complex contagion appear incredibly similar to those from the ER random graphs.
-The same is true for cognitive contagion results, which are depicted in Fig. \ref{fig:mag-cognitive}.
-This notion makes sense for simple contagion, because as long as the expected number of neighbors for each node is similar to that of our ER graphs, the belief strengths of neighbors make no difference.
-For complex contagion, it also makes sense that no agents seemed to update their belief strength because they are surrounded almost entirely by other agents of the same belief strength -- meeting the 0.35 threshold for any message would be infeasible.
-But the result for cognitive contagion may be surprising, as it still resembles the same pattern seen in each prior experiment with only slight variation.
+As it turns out, a high degree of homophily did not appear to make a significant difference to any cascade patterns.
+The patterns generated from simple and proportional threshold cascades appear similar to those from the ER random graphs.
+The same is true for cognitive cascade results, which are depicted in Fig. \ref{fig:mag-cognitive}.